-With faculty oversight, mentorship and peer review throughout the program, candidates benefit from the exchange of ideas in shared courses with the MFA in Community Practice program and participate in a culminating symposium event in collaboration with Mural Arts as part of the successful completion of the program and to earn the degree.
+With faculty oversight, mentorship and peer review throughout the program, candidates benefit from the exchange of ideas in shared courses with the MFA in Community Practice program and participate in a culminating symposium event in collaboration with Mural Arts.

 • Students with backgrounds in Liberal Arts